yan-khonski-it/orleans-migration-experience/README.md

 https://learn.microsoft.com/en-us/dotnet/orleans/implementation/cluster-management

-Also, we use it for Multi-clustering - silos in different clusters should discover each other.
+Also, we use Azure Table Storage for Multi-clustering - silos in different clusters should discover each other.
-> Once a silo has learned and cached the location of a grain activation (no matter in what cluster), it sends messages to that silo directly, even if the silo is not a cluster gateway (in a separate cluster).

 https://learn.microsoft.com/en-us/dotnet/orleans/deployment/multi-cluster-support/gossip-channels

 ## Azure VNET
-We use VNets to connect multiple deployments within a region, and gateways to connect VNets across different regions. https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview
+We use VNets to connect multiple deployments within a region, and we also use VNET to connect gateways across different regions. https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview

 ## Azure Key Vault
-We stored our configuration (both property names and secrets) inside [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview).
+We store our configuration (both property names and secrets) inside [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview).

 # Implementation details
 ## Pre plan